 The long-term protection of the Plateau Region's water resources, agricultural resources, and natural resources is an important component of this 2011 update of the Plateau Region Water Plan.
 Long-term water resources protection occurs in the conservative methodology of estimating water supply availability, evaluation of water management strategies for potential threats to water resources, the recommendation of water conservation strategies, and regional recommendations pertaining to water conservation and drought management practices.
-When enacted, the conservation practices will diminish water demand, the drought management practices will extend supplies over stress periods, and land management practices (land stewardship) will potentially increase aquifer recharge and stream base flow conditions.
+When enacted, the conservation practices will diminish water demand, the drought management practices (land stewardship) will potentially increase aquifer recharge and stream base flow conditions.